yingchengyang/CPPO/README.md

 - This is the official implementation for [Towards Safe Reinforcement Learning via Constraining Conditional Value at Risk](https://arxiv.org/abs/2206.04436) (Accepted in IJCAI 2022).

-- This code is based on [Spinning Up](https://github.com/openai/spinningup).
+- The training code is based on [Spinning Up](https://github.com/openai/spinningup).

 ## Usage
+- The training code is in the folder './src'.

+- These methods, including baselines and our methods, are based on [Spinning Up](https://github.com/openai/spinningup) (we delete unnecessary files to make the code clearer)

 ```
 TODO
 ```